AnubisLMS/Anubis/README.md

 One of the main goals for Anubis from the beginning was to simplify the experience for students.
-There should not need to be a learning curve with a learning management system like Anubis just for students to turn in their homework.
-Everywhere possible, Anubis will fill in the blanks.
-All they need to do is click a button to get an ide, do their work and check their test feedback if they would like.
+There should not need to be a learning curve with a learning management system like Anubis just for students to turn in their homework. _Everywhere possible, Anubis will fill in the blanks._ All they need to do is click a button to get an ide, do their work and check their test feedback if they would like.
 The feedback the system gives to students is entirely up to the Professor and TAs.
 You could use the Anubis system just for autograding, or just for the cloud IDEs or both!
 It is up to you which features of Anubis you would like to integrate into your curriculum.

+> Everywhere possible, Anubis will fill in the blanks

 \pagebreak